WHETSTONE FOR districts

 How do i get all of our teachers better, faster?

-Many districts are legally required to evaluate teachers for compliance purposes, but many more are looking for ways to help teachers improve their practice incrementally throughout the school year, when their growth can have an impact on classroom outcomes.
+Many districts are legally required to evaluate teachers for compliance purposes, but many more are looking for ways to help teachers improve their practice incrementally throughout the school year, when their growth can still have a positive impact on classroom outcomes.
 Thousands of districts have adopted the practice of instructional coaching across their schools to move the needle on teacher practice.
-Rather than teachers receiving just one 60-minute observation per year for the purpose of evaluation, school leaders now spend 10-15 minutes in classrooms each on a weekly or monthly basis, observing for one high-leverage action step a teacher can take to improve their practice in the next week.
+Rather than teachers receiving just one 60-minute observation per year for the purpose of evaluation, school leaders now spend 10-15 minutes in classrooms on a weekly or monthly basis, observing for one high-leverage action step a teacher can take to improve their practice in the next week.
 With instructional coaching, leaders and teachers meet to debrief the observation and collaboratively set an action step for growth.
 This style of instructional coaching makes teachers engaged and energized because they are constantly growing and supported, and makes it easy for leaders to be tied into what’s happening in classrooms.

 square peg, round hole

-Districts that are just getting started often try to manage coaching using spreadsheets, but quickly run into problems:
+Districts that are just getting started often try to manage instructional coaching using spreadsheets, but quickly run into problems:

 Managing multiple spreadsheets for hundreds of teachers across multiple schools is unwieldy and quickly becomes impractical

-Schools often track different things for coaching and evaluation, doubling the number of tabs required to manage both.
+Schools often track different things for instructional coaching and evaluation, doubling the number of tabs required to manage both.

 Spreadsheet data is difficult to protect, putting sensitive teacher performance information at risk.